 ii.
 Administrative child support calculation services (Clause 24)

 Under the current Divorce Act, only a court can determine the initial child support amount in a child support order.
-Bill C-78 would permit a province to enter into an agreement with the Government of Canada to authorize a provincial child support service to establish child support amounts administratively under the Divorce Act.
+The 2019 amendments will permit a province to enter into an agreement with the Government of Canada to authorize a provincial child support service to establish child support amounts administratively under the Divorce Act.

-The proposed framework would apply where a divorce proceeding has been initiated and would use the applicable child support guidelines to establish child support amounts in a child support decision.
-If either or both spouses disagree with the amount of child support established by the provincial child support service, the proposed framework would permit either party to apply for an initial child support order under the Divorce Act.
+The framework will apply where a divorce proceeding has been initiated and will use the applicable child support guidelines to establish child support amounts in a child support decision.
+If either or both spouses disagree with the amount of child support established by the provincial child support service, the framework permits either party to apply for an initial child support order under the Divorce Act.

-The proposed legislative framework would ensure that the amount established in a child support decision has legal effect throughout Canada.
-The enforceability of the decision would be the same as a child support order.
-This proposed framework would be faster and less costly than applying to a court for a support order.
+The legislative framework will ensure that the amount established in a child support decision has legal effect throughout Canada.
+The enforceability of the decision will be the same as a child support order.
+This framework will be faster and less costly than applying to a court for a support order.

 The current interjurisdictional process under the Divorce Act is modeled on the former provincial Reciprocal Enforcement of Maintenance Orders (REMO) legislation.
 It is a two stage-process that involves two different courts.
 First, the court in the applicant’s jurisdiction makes a provisional order.
 Second, the court in the respondent’s jurisdiction confirms the order made in the first jurisdiction.
 The current process is limited to the variation of support orders between provinces and territories.
 This means that a former spouse cannot currently obtain an initial (first) support order through the interjurisdictional process.
 Also, former spouses living in a foreign designated jurisdiction cannot obtain or vary a Divorce Act order for support through this process.
 They also cannot have a foreign order recognised and enforced under the current process.
 These limitations cause challenges for families living abroad.

-Finally, Bill C-78 would also allow for the recognition of a support order made in a foreign designated jurisdiction in specific circumstances.
+Finally, the changes will also allow for the recognition of a support order made in a foreign designated jurisdiction in specific circumstances.

 i.
 Interjurisdictional proceedings involving provinces or involving a province and a foreign designated jurisdiction